PhoduCoder/FindPandit/README.md

 # FindPandit
-Repository to create an application that helps to find pandit
+Repository to create an application that helps to find pandit in USA